citp/privacy-policy-historical/c/co/com/commonlit.org.md

   * Feedback to CommonLit.
 The Site may have feedback functionality that allows you to submit comments, suggestions, or bugs found.
 CommonLit may collect your name and email address in order to follow up with you or thank you for a suggestion.
   * Links.
 The Site may contain links to other sites, including websites for organizations with which CommonLit has a business relationship.
 CommonLit is not responsible for the privacy practices or the content of those sites.
 CommonLit encourages users to be aware when they leave the Site and to read the privacy statements of sites regarding their practices collecting personally identifiable information.
   * Changes in This Privacy Policy.
 We reserve the right to modify this Privacy Policy.
 If we decide to change our privacy policy, we will post those changes on the Site, so users can remain aware of what information CommonLit collects, how CommonLit uses it, and under what circumstances and with whom, if any, CommonLit discloses it.
-  * Contact: If you have questions about this privacy statement, the practices of this site, or your interactions with this site, please contact us at info@commonlit.org.
+  * Contact.
+If you have questions about this privacy statement, the practices of this site, or your interactions with this site, please contact us at [info@commonlit.org](mailto:info@commonlit.org).

-By visiting and using the Site, you are accepting the practices described in this Privacy Policy.
+  * By visiting and using the Site, you are accepting the practices described in this Privacy Policy.
 The statement was last updated on October 16, 2014.